Skip to content

 Method 256×256 Convergence 128×128×128 Stability 64×64×64 Final Performance

-Sub-EB significantly improves the stability and convergence speed of policy-based methods, with particularly pronounced advantages in high-dimensional and large-scale grids.
+Sub-EB significantly improves the stability and convergence speed of policy-based methods, especially in high-dimensional or large-scale grids.

 RL High Good Good